Pittsburgh Contemporary Queer Cinemas

 This interdisciplinary project emphasized the multiple contexts in which we learn and teach each other in ways that include but are not reducible to university spaces or titles.
 As such, the film screenings, speaker events, and blog were all open to the public.

-Come watch queer movies!
-This film series highlights howtransnational queer cinemas can both participate in and critique hegemonic ideologies of sexuality, imperialism, race, gender, politics, and community.
+This film series highlighted howtransnational queer cinemas can both participate in and critique hegemonic ideologies of sexuality, imperialism, race, gender, politics, and community.

-This University of Pittsburgh course offers an introduction to contemporary queer cinemas, focusing on several key genres, directors, and themes in transnational queer film cultures and scholarship.
-We will explore how transnational queer cinemas can both participate in and critique hegemonic ideologies of sexuality, imperialism, race, gender, politics, and community.
+This University of Pittsburgh course offered an introduction to contemporary queer cinemas, focusing on several key genres, directors, and themes in transnational queer film cultures and scholarship.
+We explored how transnational queer cinemas can both participate in and critique hegemonic ideologies of sexuality, imperialism, race, gender, politics, and community.

-Topics will include: New Queer Cinema, film noir, local Pittsburgh filmmaking, transgender cinemas, digital media and music videos, the queerness of vampires, video art, neoliberalism and state violence, queer diasporic cinemas, techno-queer utopias, citizenship, occupation, and war.
+Topics included: New Queer Cinema, film noir, local Pittsburgh filmmaking, transgender cinemas, digital media and music videos, the queerness of vampires, video art, neoliberalism and state violence, queer diasporic cinemas, techno-queer utopias, citizenship, occupation, and war.

-Film studies scholars, directors, and curators explore the role of queer cinema today, focusing particularly on how it links Pittsburgh to broader transnational worlds.
+Film studies scholars, directors, and curators explored the role of queer cinema today, focusing particularly on how it links Pittsburgh to broader transnational worlds.

-This course blog, authored by students in the Contemporary Queer Cinemas course at the University of Pittsburgh, offers critical readings of contemporary queer cinemas in a transnational frame.
+This course blog, authored by students in the Contemporary Queer Cinemas course at the University of Pittsburgh, offered critical readings of contemporary queer cinemas in a transnational frame.